There is a mysterious world.

 During his third visit to Cuba, he caught more than fifty marlins.

-In 1939, he was the first Vice President of the International Game Fish Association (IGFA).
+In 1939, he became the first Vice President of the International Game Fish Association (IGFA).

 Découvrez